 - Youth with a history of human trafficking will face a number of unique challenges because of the trauma they have endured (Dubois & Felner, 2016).
-Educate yourself on the impact of trauma to best serve your mentee.
+The same is likely true for youth who are at risk for exploitation or trafficking.
+Educate yourself on risk, protective, and resilience factors, as well as the impact of trauma to best serve youth in your program.

 - Be patient.
-Youth who have a history of human trafficking can greatly benefit from a caring relationship with a positive adult mentor.
+Youth with a history of trauma benefit greatly from a caring relationship with a positive adult mentor.
 However, there will be a number of ups and downs in the relationship and building trust will take time (Dubois & Fulner, 2016).

-- Provide mentors with comprehensive training on human trafficking.
+- Provide mentors with comprehensive training on abuse, exploitation, and human trafficking.

 - Include mentor training on the impacts of trauma, and how to use a trauma-informed approach in their interactions with their mentee.

-- Provide support for mentors who are matched with youth who have a history of human trafficking.
-Work with them to set appropriate boundaries and expectations with their mentee.
+- Provide support for mentors who are matched with youth who have experienced trafficking.
+Work with them to set up appropriate support and boundaries with their mentee.

-- Advocate for support of mentoring programs in the community.
+- Advocate for the support of mentoring programs in the community.

-- Educate others on the benefits of mentoring for youth with a history of trafficking.
+- Educate others on the benefits of mentoring for youth who have experienced trafficking.